healthbridgeltd/ui-tests-boilerplate/README.md

 Boilerplate for adding Cypress test framework to any project.

 ## Summary
-This boilerplate uses Cypress with Cucumber and Docker support for writing integration and e2e ui tests.
+This boilerplate uses Cypress with Cucumber and Docker support for writing integration and end-to-end UI tests.
 The main focus on how to incorporate it into a continuous integration or continous deployment pipeline.

 ## Important Notes
 ### Cypress and Docker
-Since Cypress install dependecies based on the OS being used we recommend keeping an eye on the npm packages that are being mounted as they will likely need reinstalling.
-We get around this by installing Cypress on build in the pipeline.
+Since Cypress installs it's dependecies based on the OS being used; we recommend keeping an eye on the npm packages that are being mounted, as they will likely need reinstalling if you switch between docker OSs.
+We get around this by installing Cypress during the pipeline execution, with Dockerfile.cypress.

 ### CI/CD Tools
 Currently this is only written for Jenkins.
 Though we plan to cover CodePipeline AWS.
 Feel free to include any other pipeline examples.